aral/ar.al-site/content/2019/11/08/introducing-small-tech-https-a-batteries-included-drop-in-replacement-for-the-node.js-https-module/index.md

 This is essentially a drop-in, batteries-included version of [the Node.js `https` module](https://nodejs.org/api/all.html#https_https) that:

-  - Automatically provisions locally-trusted TLS certificates for localhost (courtesy of [mkcert](https://github.com/FiloSottile/mkcert) seamlessly integrated via [Nodecert](https://source.ind.ie/hypha/tools/nodecert)).
+  - __Automatically provisions locally-trusted TLS certificates for localhost__ for development use (courtesy of [mkcert](https://github.com/FiloSottile/mkcert) seamlessly integrated via [Nodecert](https://source.ind.ie/hypha/tools/nodecert)).

-  - Automatically provisions globally-trusted TLS certificates for your domain(s) courtesy of [Let’s Encrypt](https://letsencrypt.org/).
+  - __Automatically provisions globally-trusted TLS certificates for your domain(s)__ for cross-browser testing, staging, and production courtesy of [Let’s Encrypt](https://letsencrypt.org/).

 ## Install